plasmicapp/plasmic/examples/plasmicflix/README.md

   </a>
 </p>

-# Plasmic+Supabase Demo
+# PlasmicFlix Demo
-This is a demo of building a Pokedex on top of Plasmic (for frontend), Supabase (for backend), and Next.js (platform).
-To read more about how this works, check out our tutorial [here](https://supabase.com/docs/guides/integrations/plasmic).
+This is a demo of building a video streaming service on top of Plasmic and Next.js.
+To read more about how this works, check out our tutorial [here]().

 ## Getting Started

-1. Copy `.env.example` to `.env.local` and populate your Supabase credentials.
+1. Copy `.env.example` to `.env.local`.
-The tutorial above will show you how to properly set up a compatible Supabase project.

 2. Run the development server: